Benito Mussolini: Path to defeat

-Italian forces had achieved some success in the regions of Italian-occupied Balkans by suppressing partisan insurgency in Yugoslavia, Greece, Albania and in Montenegro.
-In 1942, Italy saw its greatest extent, as the Italian Regia Marina had controlled most of the Mediterranean Sea.
-In North Africa, together with German forces, Italian forces would drive the British forces out of Libya during the Battle of Gazala.
-They subsequently pushed towards Egypt with the aim of capturing Alexandria and the Suez Canal, but the offensive was halted at El Alamein in the summer of 1942.
-In October 1942, the Italian forces were severely defeated at the Second Battle of El Alamein by the British and Commonwealth forces and were driven out of Egypt.
-The British and Commonwealth forces would continue to push back the Italians until January 1943, when Italian Libya fell to the Allies.
+Italian forces had achieved success in the regions of Italian-occupied Balkans by suppressing partisan insurgency in Yugoslavia, Greece, Albania and in Montenegro.
+The Regia Marina initiated a successful campaign involving the use of frogmen and manned torpedoes to attack ships in harbour.
+The 10th Light Flotilla, also known as Decima Flottiglia MAS or Xª MAS, which carried out these attacks, sank or damaged 28 ships from September 1940 to the end of 1942.
+In North Africa, together with German forces, Italian forces would drive the British out of Libya during the Battle of Gazala.
+They subsequently pushed towards Egypt with the aim of capturing Alexandria and the Suez Canal, but the offensive was halted at El Alamein in summer 1942.
 Following Vichy France's collapse and the Case Anton in November 1942, Italy occupied the French territories of Corsica and Tunisia.
-Italian forces would use Tunisia as a base of military operations for the Tunisian campaign.
-Although Mussolini was aware that Italy, whose resources were reduced by the campaigns of the 1930s, was not ready for a long war, he opted to remain in the conflict to not abandon the occupied territories and the fascist imperial ambitions.
+Although Mussolini was aware that Italy, whose resources were reduced by the campaigns of the 1930s, was not ready for a long war, he opted to remain in the conflict to not abandon the occupied territories and imperial ambitions.